adamvirtualspace-lab/vault-login/README.md

 The `_users/` folder appears in your file explorer like any other note.
 You can edit user details directly if needed.

-You can place `_users` **anywhere** in your vault — the plugin auto-detects it on startup.
+You can place `_users` **anywhere** in your vault — the plugin auto-detects it on startup by recursively searching all directories (skipping `.obsidian`, `node_modules`, `.git`).
 Just move the folder to any location and restart Obsidian; the setting updates automatically.

+If no `_users` folder exists anywhere, the plugin falls back to the admin credentials in settings (`admin`/`admin` by default).
+Logging in with those creates the user file at the configured path.

 ---